middle-ages/stacka/README.md

 ## Borders

-The [border/sets.ts](src/bin/reference/border/sets.ts) reference script will show all named borders.
+The [border/sets.ts](src/bin/reference/border/sets.ts) reference script will show all 28 named borders.
 You can use these directly, or apply masks, restyle, and combine with other borders to get custom version.
 Here is a
 screenshot:

 ![border/set.ts reference script output](doc/screenshots/reference/border/sets.ts.png)

+The `McGugan` pair are named after [McGugan boxes](https://www.willmcgugan.com/blog/tech/post/ceo-just-wants-to-draw-boxes/).

 And a diagram of the same, also showing how to access a named border set after importing `border`, and how to add it to a box: